 Since boots are such a staple, we recommend investing a bit more than you’re used to and buying a pair that will last.
 Just like my Allen Edmonds Strands recommendation for dress shoes, the boots in our Fall Boot Series may cost more than your normal ‘fashion’ boots available in malls, but they’ll last much, much longer.
 And, all of them have the added benefit of helping to continue a long tradition of American manufacturing.

 If you read style forums at all, then the Chippewa GQ Apache Lacer boot is no stranger to you.
-Beloved for the beauty and craftsmanship as well as the price ($180 on Zappos), you’d be hard-pressed to find many critical remarks on these Chippewa staples.
+Beloved for the beauty and craftsmanship as well as the price ($150 on Amazon), you’d be hard-pressed to find many critical remarks on these Chippewa staples.
 Chippewa Boots was founded in 1901 in Chippewa Falls, Wisconsin, and continues to handcraft their footwear in America, unlike so many other footwear brands.

 The GQ Apache Lacer (update: It can now also be found under the name “Ellison”) is a standard blucher pattern boot.
 It’s built from 5.5 oz full grain leather, and features a non-slip Vibram outsole that makes the boot as functional as it is handsome.
 The boots are sewn with a three row stitch pattern known as the puritan stitch on the same machine Chippewa has been using for 100 years.
 The thread is wax coated to seal the stitches once sewn.
 And just like the thread to hold the boots together, the laces are waxed, which prevent slippage after they’re tied.